-To apply, simply fill out the application located here(link is external).
+- To apply, simply fill out the application located here.
 Upon approval of your application, you will receive a confirmation email to use the bike cages.
-Please note that it may take up to five business days to process and update to all cages.
+Please note that it may take up to ten business days to process and update to all cages.

 Secure Bicycle Parking Policy

 - Users must be campus affiliates (current faculty, staff, or student) with an active appointment or currently enrolled.